-You might have driven by salvage yards once or twice (or even all the time if you live near one).
+You might have driven by salvage yards or auto recyclers once or twice.
 But do you know exactly what goes on at the yard?
 Maybe you’re aware that scrap yards buy cars.
 If you have an old car sitting in your garage, selling it to the yard is always a good option.
-However, there’s a lot of benefits of buying from the salvage yard as well.
+However, there’s a lot of benefits of buying from the junkyard as well.

 Did a trim piece on your car snap or is there a big crack on your window?
 Worse yet, did your car break down completely?
 If so, the salvage yard is a great go-to source of parts to get your motor up and running again.
 Here are reasons why buying from the wrecking yard is beneficial for you and the environment:

-Bottom line, the best benefit of buying from the salvage yard is the dollar savings.
+Bottom line, the best benefit of buying from the junkyard is the dollar savings.
 For just about any part that you need, you can find great deals at the yard.
 It’s not uncommon to pull perfectly functioning parts that cost a fraction of brand-new prices.
-So, if you need a car part but your budget’s tight, you can’t go wrong buying from the salvage yard.
+So, if you need a car part but your budget’s tight, you can’t go wrong buying from your local junkyard.
 Just make sure you know how to test the parts first before checkout.

 No Waiting for Parts

 A great part about buying from the salvage yard is that there’s no waiting for parts to arrive.
 On the contrary, you simply remove the part you need and install it on the car you are fixing.
 Granted, it may take you some personal time, depending on the repair and your skill.
 But the knowledge that you replaced the part yourself is always gratifying.

 Say you pulled the part from the junkyard, but it turns that it’s a dud.
 In most cases, you really don’t have to worry.
 Most auto junkyards have very good warranties for the parts you pull.
 Some might not offer full refunds, but they’d likely give you credit.
 You can then use it to pull the functioning part without extra charge.